Akojede70/alx-higher_level_programming/0x08-python-more_classes/README.md

 You are not allowed to import any module.

-9-rectangle.py: Write a class Rectangle that defines a rectangle by: (based on 8-rectangle.py)

-Private instance attribute: width: property def width(self): to retrieve it. property setter def width(self, value): to set it:
+**9-rectangle.py:** Writing a class Rectangle that defines a rectangle by: (based on 8-rectangle.py) Private instance attribute: width: property def width(self): to retrieve it. property setter def width(self, value): to set it: